Sea ice: Features and types

+Physical properties

+Sea ice is a composite material made up of pure ice, liquid brine, air, and salt.
+The volumetric fractions of these components—ice, brine, and air—determine the key physical properties of sea ice, including thermal conductivity, heat capacity, latent heat, density, elastic modulus, and mechanical strength.
+Brine volume fraction depends on sea-ice salinity and temperature, while sea-ice salinity mainly depends on ice age and thickness.
+During the ice growth period, its bulk brine volume is typically below 5%.
+Air volume fraction during ice growth period is typically around 1–2 %, but may substantially increase upon ice warming.
+Air volume of sea ice in can be as high as 15 % in summer and 4 % in autumn.
+Both brine and air volumes influence sea-ice density values, which are typically around 840–910 kg/m3 for first-year ice.
+First-year ice has a strong seasonality of its density, with higher values around 910–920 kg/m3 in winter and lower values around 860–880 kg/m3 in summer.
+Density of second- and multiyear ice typically has a weaker seasonality and lower density than for first-year ice.
+Sea-ice density is a significant source of errors in sea-ice thickness retrieval using radar and laser satellite altimetry, resulting in uncertainties of 0.3–0.4 m.

 Fast ice versus drift (or pack) ice

 Sea ice can be classified according to whether or not it is attached (or frozen) to the shoreline (or between shoals or to grounded icebergs).
-If attached, it is called landfast ice, or more often, fast ice (from fastened).
+If attached, it is called landfast ice, or more often, fast ice (as in fastened).
 Alternatively and unlike fast ice, drift ice occurs further offshore in very wide areas and encompasses ice that is free to move with currents and winds.
 The physical boundary between fast ice and drift ice is the fast ice boundary.
 The drift ice zone may be further divided into a shear zone, a marginal ice zone and a central pack.
 Drift ice consists of floes, individual pieces of sea ice 20 m or more across.
 There are names for various floe sizes: small – 20 to 100 m; medium – 100 to 500 m; big – 500 to 2000 m; vast – 2 to 10 km; and giant – more than 10 km.
-The term pack ice is used either as a synonym to drift ice, or to designate drift ice zone in which the floes are densely packed.
+The term pack ice is used either as a synonym of drift ice, or to designate drift ice zone in which the floes are densely packed.
 The overall sea ice cover is termed the ice canopy from the perspective of submarine navigation.

-Classification based on age
+Classification by age

 Another classification used by scientists to describe sea ice is based on age, that is, on its development stages.
 These stages are: new ice, nilas, young ice, first-year and old.